CRUISE PROTECTION PROGRAM

 you might want to pack for your destination and the time of year you are

 traveling.
-Each evening on a Crystal cruise has a specific dress code, which
+Each evening on a Luxury Cruise has a specific dress code, which

 applies to all public areas of the ship after 6:00 pm.
 Guests find that the